cs1302uga/cs1302-hw-savable/README.md

 1. Modify the script that you created in the previous checkpoint to include the `java` command to run `cs1302.hw.Driver` after all of the `javac` commands.
-Since the `Driver` program is expected to create some files in current directory, add the `ls -lh` command to the script both before and after the `java` command to make it easier to see if the program works as intended.
+Since the `Driver` program is expected to create some files in the current directory, add the `ls -lh` command to the script both before and after the `java` command to make it easier to see if the program works as intended.

 1. Run your modified script to recompile the source code,  list the files in the current directory, run the `Driver`, then list files in the current directory again — all in a single command!

-   You should now see three new files named `progressInfo.txt`, `progress0.txt` and `progress1.txt` that contain the instance variables for the two `GameProgess` objects created by `Driver`.
+   You should now see three new files named `progressInfo.txt`, `progress0.txt`, and `progress1.txt` that contain the instance variables for the two `GameProgess` objects created by `Driver`.
    Look inside them to confirm this.
 Cool, huh?!?
 Note that two of the files will contain the same data.
 Take a look at the code to make